-Process for Appealing Dismissal from the MS Program Due to Academic Performance: Step-by-Step Instructions
+Process for Appealing Dismissal from the MS Program Due to Academic Performance: Step-by- Step Instructions

-- 1. As previously described (see Academic Requirements of the Graduate College and UIC Department of Occupational Therapy), students will be dismissed from the University by the Graduate College if their Graduate Program GPA remains below a 3.0 after two semesters of probation as required by the Graduate College.
+- As previously described (see Academic Requirements of the Graduate College and UIC Department of Occupational Therapy), students will be dismissed from the University by the Graduate College if their Graduate Program GPA remains below a 3.0 after two semesters of probation as required by the Graduate College.
 Also, an earned grade of less than "C" in any required course or a grade of Unsatisfactory, will result in a recommendation to the Graduate College for dismissal of the student from the MS in Occupational Therapy program. - 2.
 Course instructors will notify the student and the MS Program Director as soon as it is determined that a student will receive a grade of D, F or U in any required course.
 The instructor may inform the student in person or by email, but if the student is informed in person, the instructor will email the student and copy the MS Program Director.
 The MS Program Director or designee will notify the student that dismissal is being recommended to the Graduate College.
 The MS Program Director will provide the Graduate College with the department's dismissal policy and the rationale for this decision.
 The Graduate College will initiate a dismissal procedure after an investigation is completed and a final decision is reached. - 3.
-Dismissal or a recommendation for dismissal for academic performance may be appealed and the student must notify the MS Program Director of his or her intent to appeal within 1 week of receiving notification of dismissal or recommendation for dismissal. - 4.
+Dismissal or a recommendation for dismissal for academic performance may be appealed and the student must notify the MS Program Director of their intent to appeal within 1 week of receiving notification of dismissal or recommendation for dismissal.
+In their written appeal to the MS Program Director, the student must explain if they plan to appeal dismissal from the MS program and/or appeal their course grade. - 4.
 A written appeal must be submitted by the student to the Chairperson of the Academic Standing Committee (ASC) within 2 weeks of receiving notification of dismissal or a recommendation for dismissal.
 For students who are terminated from a Level II Fieldwork experience, the appeal should be submitted within 2 weeks of the date that the Fieldwork experience is terminated.